alexanderdurr/WASP-DECIDE/README.md

 ./testing_decide
 ```

-The intention, the test inputs and the reational of the oracle for function are documented in the appropriate section of the code in testing_decide.c .
+The intention, the test inputs and the reational of the oracle for function are documented in the appropriate section of the code as comments in testing_decide.c .
+The unit tests are nominal cases and cover basic requirements.

-The code in Example 1 (and interactive in Example 2) can be interpreted as a bigger test case since the result was analytically derived in decide.pdf .
+The code in Example 1 (and interactive in Example 2) can be interpreted as middle to big test case since the result was analytically derived in decide.pdf .
+Those can be seen as specific execution scenarios depending on the chosen input PARAMETERS.